-Android has had the ability to replace your phone’s stock keyboard app since the early days of the platform, and it still works better here than on any competing operating system If you’ve ever tried to install a new keyboard on your phone, you’ve probably dived into the Play Store and realized there are a ton of keyboard replacements on Android.
+Since the early days of Android, users have had the ability to replace your phone’s stock keyboard with a new app from the Play Store, and it’s still one of the best ways to customize your phone.
+That said, if you’ve ever scoured the Play Store in search of a new keyboard, you’ve probably noticed that thousands of options plague the store.
 You could install all those apps yourself, but you’d likely exhaust yourself before even finishing half of the possible options.
 That’s where we’ve come in—after testing more than a dozen keyboard replacements, we’ve come up with the seven best keyboard apps on the market today.
 These are the best experiences you can have typing on your phone bar none, with each app tested for accuracy, features, customization options, and comfort.
-This is our round-up of the best keyboards available on Android in 2019 and beyond!
+This is our round-up of the best keyboards available on Android in 2020 and beyond!

 If you want the best keyboard out there right now, there’s no reason to wait any longer.
 Run to the Play Store and download Gboard, Google’s evolved keyboard app that has kept so many Android users happy and satisfied.
 This keyboard is excellent, from the responsiveness and quick typing experience to the built-in emoji and GIF search, to the multitude of themes and customization options, and even the included Google search functionality.
 Everything here feels great, works as it should, and gels with Android’s recent design language.
 Best of all: it’s completely free, with an ad or in-app purchase in sight.